-Backyard flocks raised under natural light will stop laying once hours of daylight become shorter and undergo a molt period lasting 3–4 mo or longer.
+Backyard flocks raised under natural light will stop laying once hours of daylight become shorter and undergo a molt period lasting 3–4 months or longer.
 Artificial lighting may be used for layers to lay eggs during the winter months, which will increase the number of eggs laid during that period but not the total number of eggs laid by the hen.
-Light schedules are usually 13-hr days, or lights on all night.
+Light schedules are usually 13-16 hour days, or lights on all night.
 Hens will be stimulated to start laying again as hours of daylight increase, not with continuous lighting.
 Supplemented lighting increases the risk of cannibalism in birds not individually caged.
-Chickens will lay eggs for ~1 yr before going into a molt.
+Unless they are given supplemental lighting, most chickens will lay eggs for ~1 year before going into a molt.
 As long as feather loss is not associated with insect infestation, reddened or abraded skin, poor nutrition, or open wounds, an "unusual molt" can be assumed for lengthy or bizarre-appearing feather loss.
 If desired, this is also the time hens can be culled from the flock.
 In general, even the best hens will approach only ~70% of their former production level in their subsequent production period.
 All hens should molt at least once a year.
 If the hens do not naturally molt, molt can be induced by decreasing hours of light.

 Dead eggs can be removed before possibly exploding.
 Eggs need to be turned ~4 times/day until the last few days before hatch (embryonation day 18 for chicken eggs).
 It helps to know approximate incubation periods of the poultry of interest to gauge when to provide adequate interference for a successful hatch.
 For example, the incubation period for chickens is 21 days, for Bobwhite quail 23–24 days, for guinea fowl 27–28 days, for ducks 28 days, and for geese 28–33 days.
 If eggs do not hatch, examination of the dead embryos can yield some clues as to the cause.